 - bromide poisoning

-- respiratory alkalosis (low levels of carbon dioxide on your blood)
+are low levels of carbon dioxide in your blood

 - heart failure